suyashstr/Web-scraping-for-src_code/README.md

     for s in staff:
      print(s.text)

-#find all links on the Wisdom Pet Medicine website
+#find all links on the Khamgalvets website

     links = soup.find_all("a")
     for link in links: